Brandon Municipal Airport

 Brandon Municipal Airport (also known as Brandon Airport or McGill Field) (IATA: YBR, ICAO: CYBR) is an airport located 1.6 km north of Brandon, Manitoba, Canada.
 It serves the City of Brandon, the Westman and Parkland regions of Manitoba, and eastern Saskatchewan.
 Brandon Municipal Airport is classified as an airport of entry by Nav Canada and is staffed by the Canada Border Services Agency (CBSA) on a call-out basis from the International Peace Garden Border Crossing.

 WestJet Encore operates daily non-stop service from Brandon to Calgary International Airport.
 Brandon Municipal Airport is home to the Commonwealth Air Training Plan Museum.

 History

 World War II

-Brandon Aerodrome was originally built by the Department of National Defense in 1941, for use as a Royal Canadian Air Force flight training school under the British Commonwealth Air Training Plan.
+Brandon Aerodrome was originally built by the Department of National Defence in 1941, for use as a Royal Canadian Air Force flight training school under the British Commonwealth Air Training Plan.
 Pilots were trained at the airport on Cessna Cranes and Avro Ansons, among other aircraft, for Second World War flying service.
 In 1945, the school was closed in conjunction with the end of the Second World War.

 Portions of the former RCAF Station Brandon are now classified as a National Historic Site of Canada.
 The Commonwealth Air Training Plan Museum is a popular tourist attraction located at the airport that commemorates the BCATP and the former Station.